Samialsayadi/Classification-of-Arabic-Tex/README.md

 # Classification of Arabic Text Using Singular Value Decomposition and Fuzzy C-Means Algorithms

-The proposed system use to classify Arabic documents, comments on social media, and also classify the opinion about the product. and it validated by two common datasets (Alj-News 5 and CNN News).
+The proposed system uses to classify Arabic documents, comments on social media, and also classify the opinion about the product. and it validated by two common datasets (Alj-News 5 and CNN News).

-The algorithm uses Singular Value Decompisiotn to reduce the high dimension and make the classification based semantic, then apply Fuzzy C-Means as Classifier Algorithm.
+The algorithms use Singular Value Decompisiotn to reduce the high dimension and make the classification based semantic, then apply Fuzzy C-Means as Classifier Algorithm.

 The  proposed system consists of two main scripts:  `cleaning_arabic.py` and  `Arabic_Fuzzy_Cmean.py`.